Adding/Dropping a Course

 Transfer of Coursework

 The University is committed to its obligation to maintain academic quality.
 When deciding whether or not to accept credits for transfer, the University considers the level, content, quality, comparability and degree program relevance.
 The University also accepts credit for Advanced Placement, Cambridge Advanced International Certificate of Education, CLEP, Excelsior College Exams, International Baccalaureate Diploma Program, Military Service (ACE) and USAF/DANTES.
 For more information on the acceptance of accelerated mechanisms see FPU-5.0009AP.
 For additional information on undergraduate transfer of credit see FPU-5.0082AP.
 For additional information on graduate transfer of coursework see FPU-5.0083AP.

 Withdrawal is the formal process of leaving the University during a semester.
 Dropping all classes does not constitute formal withdrawal from the University.
-A formal withdrawal can be initiated by submitting a Withdrawal Application in person, by mail or by fax to the Office of the Registrar.
+A formal withdrawal can be initiated by submitting a completed Student Withdraw Form in person, by mail or by fax to the Office of the University Registrar.

 Students who formally withdraw from the university by the withdraw without academic penalty deadline as published in the Academic Calendar, will receive a grade of W in each course.
 Students who withdraw after the published withdraw without academic penalty deadline will receive a grade of WF in each course.
 A student who withdraws may not continue to attend class.
 Requests for appeals to the withdrawal policy should be submitted in writing with appropriate documentation to the appropriate college.

 For additional information see FPU-4.004.
 For information relating to withdraw from courses due to military service see FPU-4.005.